 Crime alerts and advisories are generated and posted when Campus Security or Baltimore Police receive reports of crimes considered to be a threat to the community.
 These alerts and advisories are posted on the Campus Security website and on crime prevention bulletin boards.
 A broadcast email may also be disseminated.
 These bulletin boards are used to post crime bulletins, crime prevention tips, and other relevant information.

-The Peabody escort van service is available to transport to and from campus all members of the Peabody community who live within its approximately one square mile operating radius.
+The Johns Hopkins Peabody Blue Jay Shuttle service is available to transport to and from campus all members of the Peabody community who live within its approximately one square mile operating radius.
 Transportation is available during the academic year from 6:00 pm to 3:45 am.

-In the event of an emergency, the Residence Life Office, Student Affairs Office, or Campus Security can arrange for transportation via Peabody’s van or via emergency transport vehicles.
+In the event of an emergency, the Office of Student Affairs and Campus Security can arrange for transportation via emergency transport vehicles.